 The use of mobile devices and social media in schools is critical for the creation of a participatory learning environment for children.
 In this environment, students are invited to collaborate, connect with peers and educators/adults inside and outside of the classroom, and integrate digital media for innovative thinking.
 We help school districts create a connected learning environment through resources, best practices, and lessons learned in policy implementation.

 Today’s learning environment has dramatically changed with increasing ubiquitous access to technology and informal learning extending well beyond the classroom walls.
 A student-centered and digitally enabled learning environment is essential to improving student achievement.

 Collaborating with district technology leaders, CoSN has produced the following resources and tools to support school districts as they implement practices and policies to create an innovative, digital learning environment.

-CoSN would like to thank the following sponsors for their support of this project: Blackboard, HP, and Lenovo.
+CoSN would like to thank the following sponsors for their support of this project: Blackboard, HP, Lenovo, and Pearson.

 District leaders from this project contributed to a paper that describes seven key points on transforming a school’s learning environment with technology.
 Their practical examples, lessons learned, and insights on these key points could help peers in other districts make progress with their own efforts to reimagine learning with digital media.
 Download 7 Keys to Unlocking School Transformation with Digital Media - the latest resource consisting of peer-to-peer best practices in transforming learning.